supraaxdd/cyclonic-ai/README.md

 ## Running a prediction on a trained model.

-Once a model is trained, as outlined in the (Training the AI model)[##training-the-ai-model], you can run it using the `run_saved_model.py` script.
-To predict the future wind speeds, you need to fetch future data using the (Cyclonic Data module)[https://github.com/supraaxdd/cyclonic-data].
+Once a model is trained, as outlined in the [Training the AI model](##training-the-ai-model), you can run it using the `run_saved_model.py` script.
+To predict the future wind speeds, you need to fetch future data using the [Cyclonic Data module](https://github.com/supraaxdd/cyclonic-data).
 Refer to the documentation on its Github page for steps on how to fetch the data.

-Do steps 1 - 3 in the (Training the AI model)[##training-the-ai-model] section to get the future data.
+Do steps 1 - 3 in the [Training the AI model](##training-the-ai-model) section to get the future data.

 After completing those steps, run the script by doing: